 In ancient Greece, Corinth was a large city-state.
 It was located on a long stretch of land called an isthmus.
-The name of the isthmus that Corinth belonged to was also Corinth.
+The name of the isthmus that the city-state belonged to was also Corinth.
 Geographically, Corinth was located between Sparta and Athens, which were two important city-states in ancient Greece.
-They were also rival towns of Corinth.
+They were also rival towns.
 Corinth was considered one of the biggest and most important city-states in ancient Greece.

 Corinth was founded in 700 BC.
 Some stories say that the city was founded by a Greek god named Corinthos.
 Corinthos was the son of a god named Helios, who was the god of the sun.
 Other stories say that the city was actually founded by a Greek goddess named Ephyra.
 Ephyra was the daughter of a god named Oceanus, who ruled the world’s oceans.
 Although it remains unclear who actually founded the city, historians agree that the city was ruled by a series of kings after it was established.
 The first king to rule Corinth was Sisyphus.